Basis-Theory/basistheory-integration-guides/collections/guides/collect_cards_react/index.md

 };
 ```

+Success! 🎉 Your React application is now collecting and storing credit cards in Basis Theory platform.

 ## Next steps

-The created token in `submit` function can be used in a variety of ways:
+The Token you've created from your frontend application can be used in a variety of ways from within your system, check out a few of those below:
 - You can fetch the card data later in your server, using a Server-to-Server [Application](https://docs.basistheory.com/api-reference/#applications) Key to call [Get an Atomic Card API](https://docs.basistheory.com/api-reference/#atomic-cards-get-an-atomic-card);
 - Call one of our [Reactors](https://docs.basistheory.com/api-reference/#reactors) to process that card data.
 [Here is how to charge a card with Node.js](/guides/collect-atomic-cards-with-elements/#setup-and-use-a-token-reactor);
 - Make a third party API request with the raw data through our [Proxy](https://docs.basistheory.com/api-reference/#proxy).
 Feel free to [contact us](mailto:support@basistheory.com?subject=CardElement%20and%20Proxy%20usage) for more information on how to do it.

 ## See it in action

-In this example we also:
+The example below uses a few of the [Element's user experience](https://docs.basistheory.com/elements/#introduction) features to ensure the best experience to your customers:
 - Disable the "Submit" `<button>` while the `CardElement` information is not `complete`, by listening to the `onChange` event;
 - Disable the `CardElement` and "Submit" `button` during the tokenization request inside the `submit` function;
-- Display the full stringified `token` response;
+- Display the full `token` response;
 - Log any tokenization errors to the `console`;

 See it running and the code that drives it below.
 Want to experience the sandbox yourself?
 [Check it out here.](https://codesandbox.io/s/github/Basis-Theory/basis-theory-js-examples/tree/master/collect-atomic-cards-with-elements-react)